karunendumishra/remix-project/libs/remix-ws-templates/src/templates/remixDefault/README.txt

-REMIX DEFAULT WORKSPACE
+XIDE DEFAULT WORKSPACE

-Remix default workspace is present when:
+XIDE default workspace is present when:
 i.
-Remix loads for the very first time ii.
+XIDE loads for the very first time ii.
 A new workspace is created iii.
 There are no files existing in the File Explorer